Illustration: Filip Fröhlich

 Today’s music industry lives almost entirely online.
 And if the COVID-19 pandemic has proven anything, it’s that it’s entirely possible to have a successful music career without doing a single live show (or vandalizing a single street post).

-In an ideal world, when COVID-19 is over, we should be doing a combination of both in-person and online promotion, but social media will still remain the channel where you should be putting 90% of your marketing efforts.
+In an ideal world, we should be doing a combination of both in-person and online promotion, but social media will still remain the channel where you should be putting 90% of your marketing efforts.
 Your online presence is what’s going to help you grow your audience, turn fans into life-long supporters, increase your revenue, and network with other musicians.
 In this post, we’ll go over how social media can make all this possible, and why every musician needs to start paying more attention to their online presence.

 Let’s dive in!